dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 # Run checks operators

-Run checks operators are used to execute sensors configured in the DQOps application.
+Run checks airflow operators are used to execute sensors configured in the DQOps application.

-The operator configuration provides parameters which allow setting the operator specifically.
+The operator provides parameters which allow setting it specifically:
+- within a connection,
+- particular table sensors,
+- check types
-It can run all sensors within a connection, particular table sensors, check types or a combination of them.
+- or a combination of them.

 Run checks operators are working synchronously, so airflow will wait for the end of execution.
 To prevent endless execution, the operator supports a timeout parameter.